hazymorning/origami_weather/README.md

 ## Backgrounds

-By default the card shows different background effects, like a color gradient, drifting clouds and the sun during the day or the moon at night. **Most of these effects can be toggled separately.**
+By default, the card renders animated background effects — a color gradient, clouds, and the sun during the day or the moon at night. **Most of these effects can be toggled separately.**

-If you'd rather use your own weather artwork, set `background_mode: images` and point `weather_image_path` at a folder of images or videos named after weather states (e.g. `sunny.jpg`, `rainy.mp4`).
+If you'd rather use your own weather images, set `background_mode: images` and point `weather_image_path` at a folder of images (or videos) named after weather states (e.g. `sunny.jpg`, `rainy.mp4`).
 The card picks the file matching the current condition.

 With `background_mode: none` the card draws no background at all, and everything you build sits on whatever is behind it.